 Similarly, Ncell will be liable to 7 crores, 50 lakhs for unpaired 5 MHz bandwidth in 2100 MHz.
 Similarly, it will be paying 15 crores or 5 MHz paired bandwidth for 2100 MHz.
 As known, Ncell became ready to pay 20% more than the base price for this frequency fee for this 2100 MHz band.

 Benefits of Technology neutral bands 900 MHz and 2100 MHz band

 Receiving a Technology-neutral frequency in 900 MHz and 2100 MHz bands means that Ncell can operate any cellular technology in those bands.
 As known, the telecom operator will operate 4G in 900 MHz band while they may use 2100MHz for 3G currently and ultimately go for 4G/5G later.

 Similarly, the additional frequency will enable the operator to provide a better cellular network to its customer.
 More spectrum would equate to enhanced network capacity and also result in better voice calls and internet service.

 With more frequencies, Ncell subscribers will not only receive an astable network experience, but it will also translate to better battery life on their smartphones.

-As mentioned earlier, Ncell was lobbying to get the additional spectrum (especially 900MHz) to expand its 4G network to remote places.
-With new frequencies privilege, it may enhance its network capacities to a new level.
+As mentioned earlier, Ncell was lobbying for an additional spectrum (especially 900MHz) to expand its 4G network to remote places.
+With new frequencies privilege, it can now further enhance its network capacities.
 What do you think of this news?
 Let us know in the comments section below.

 Follow us on Facebook, Twitter, and Viber to get latest news, information about Ntc, Ncell, Smart Cell and phones in Nepal.